 - Negative side-effects of pain medications you are taking.

 Use your diary to tell the story of your life with chronic pain.
 The more details you provide, the more compelling your story will be.
 While your inability to work is the primary issue on which your disability claim turns, your general inability to perform common daily tasks may be an even better indicator of how severe your chronic pain actually is.

 Contact the Experienced New York Disability Attorneys at Hiller, PC

 Dealing with your disability insurance carrier can be a frustrating experience.
 Regardless of the amount of evidence you submit, the carrier may ask you to provide more documentation to support your claim or even to submit to an examination by a doctor chosen by the carrier.

 If you are contemplating filing a claim for long-term disability benefits based on your chronic pain, or if you already have filed and your claim has been denied, contact us.
 We can evaluate your situation and help you gather persuasive evidence of the disabling nature of your pain.
-For a case evaluation, call our New York disability attorneys today, at (877)784-7876, or contact us via email by completing the form on this page.
+For a free case evaluation, call our New York disability attorneys today, at (212) 319-4000, or contact us via email by completing the form on this page.